mwunsch/prism/README.md

 + Handle nested microformats better (I like Prism::Pattern::ValueClass's search implementation the best)
 + Code is ugly.
 Especially XOXO.
 + Better recursive parsing of trees.
 See above.
 + Tests are all kinds of disorganized.
+And slow.
 + Broader support for some of the weirder Patterns, like object[data]
++ Smarter ISO8601 support, E.123 support.
+Standards.

 ## License